Skip to content

 Cap on liability

-To the fullest extent permitted by law, Reluv's total liability to any User in connection with the Platform, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising out of or in connection with these Terms or the use of the Platform, shall not exceed the total platform fees paid by that User to Reluv in the 12 months immediately preceding the event giving rise to the claim.
+To the fullest extent permitted by law, Reluv's total liability to any User in connection with the Platform, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising out of or in connection with these Terms or the use of the Platform, shall not exceed the greater of (a) the total platform fees paid by that User to Reluv in the 12 months immediately preceding the event giving rise to the claim, and (b) £100.

 This limitation applies to all claims arising from or in connection with the Platform's payment holding and release arrangements and its dispute resolution services, in each case subject to the “Statutory rights” provisions below.